 - Stay hydrated.
 PCP can raise your body temperature and cause profuse sweating.
 Avoid dehydration by having some water before and after you use it.

 - Don’t mix.
 Combining substances raises your risk for overdose and death.
 Avoid mixing PCP with alcohol or any other substance.

-Call 911 right away if you or anyone else experiences any of these signs or symptoms of overdose:
+Call 911 or local emergency services right away if you or anyone else experiences any of these signs or symptoms of overdose:

 - trouble breathing

 - high body temperature

 - aggressive behavior